-Comment sections are prevalent on national and local news websites in the United States.
-Most comment sections are designed as one column of responses organized in a vertical, or cascading, manner.
+Comment sections are prevalent on national and local news websites in the United States.1 Most comment sections are designed as one column of responses organized in a vertical, or cascading, manner.
 Yet several news organizations have been experimenting with new formats (see, for example, The New York Times and The Washington Post).

 In our study, we compared a one-column comment section to a three-column section that organized comments by whether they favored, opposed, or had questions/other comments about the legalization of marijuana.
 We chose marijuana legalization as it was a topic covered frequently in the news media during the time of the study.

-Results showed several benefits to the three-column comment section.
+Results, gathered from 727 participants, showed several benefits to the three-column comment section.
 More thinking is needed, however, in figuring out how to best display the columns on a page.

 - The three-column comment section was rated more favorably than the one-column comment section.